-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, includ ng whether you have spoken to anybody at school about it: у Please let us know what actions you have tal ken to try to resolve your complaint (who have you ken ou spoken to at the school about it and what Please let us know what actions you have tal to try to resolve your complaint (who have yours the response)? ken ou spoken to at the school about it and what to try to resolve your complaint (who have yo ken ou spoken to at the school about it and what to try to resolve your complaint (who have yo ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you ken ou spoken to at the school about it and what to try to resolve your complaint (who have you cen ou spoken to at the school about it and what
+Your name: Pupil's name (if relevant): ' ' ' Your relationship to the pupil (if relevant): roun rounding to the paper (in rotatio).
+Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including wh ether you have spoken to anybody at school about it: Please let us know what actions you have taken Please let us know what actions you have taken to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what Please let us know what actions you have taken to try to resolve your complaint (who have you spo was the response)? ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what to try to resolve your complaint (who have you spo ken to at the school about it and what

 What actions do you feel might resolve the problem at this stage?

-Are you attach ning any paperwork?
+Are you attaching any paperwork?
 If so, please give details.

-0:
+Signature

 Signature:

 Date:

 Official use

-edgement sent:
+Date acknowledgement sent:

 By who:

-by wiio.
+Complaint referred to:

-Complaint refe erred to:
+Deter

 Date: